fasiha/ebisu.js/README.md

 ## Acknowledgements

+I use [gamma.js](https://github.com/substack/gamma.js), one of substack’s very lightweight and very useful modules.

 I’m super-grateful for, and happily acknowledge, the hard work of Athan Reines and collaborators on [Stdlib.js](https://github.com/stdlib-js/stdlib), which promises to be the math library JavaScript so badly needs.
+It is used here only for visualization purposes but I can recommend it.

 The interactive website uses [Choo](https://choo.io), which is, as advertised, quite cute.